unoplatform/uno/doc/articles/migrating-libraries.md

 ## Applying Uno Platform project structure

 Adding Uno Platform support to an existing class library entails changing the contents of the existing `.csproj` file.
-The easiest way to do that is to create a temporary Uno class library, and copy its contents into the existing `.csproj` file.
+The easiest way to do that is to create a temporary Uno class library and copy its contents into the existing `.csproj` file.
 The steps in detail:

 1. Open the solution containing the WinUI/UWP-only library you wish to convert.

-2. Create a **Uno Platform Library** project in the same solution, and name it `TempUno`.
+2. Create an **Uno Platform Library** project in the same solution, and name it `TempUno`.

 3. Let's say we want to convert a library called 'CoolControls'.
 Right-click on the `CoolControls` project, and choose **Unload Project**.